dokasto/Saidia/README.md

 - **Budget-Conscious Institutions**: Avoiding cloud service costs
 - **Privacy-Focused Environments**: Where data security is paramount

+## 📖 Documentation

+For detailed technical information about the project architecture, implementation details, and development decisions, see the [Technical Writeup](technical-writeup.md).

 ## 👥 Authors

 - **Joy** - [LinkedIn](https://www.linkedin.com/in/joy-nk/)